 Look at other ways of sending urgent or mass communication that mimics certain aspects of instant messenger software without being the same system.

-For example, DeskAlerts is an internal communications software platform that includes features such as pop-up notifications appearing on employees’ computer screens, similar to the way an instant message notification would appear.
+For example, DeskAlerts is an internal communications software platform that includes features such as pop-up notifications appearing on employees’ computer screens, similar to the way an instant message notification would appear: essentially you can think of a pop-up alert as a one-way instant messenger message.
 The difference is it is controlled by management and users cannot prevent the messages from appearing, guaranteeing the information will be seen – there is a 100% open rate.
-It’s also a completely safe way to share attachments with your staff, such as videos, photos and documents.
+Pop-up messages appear on employees’ screens no matter what other apps they are using at the time.
+This is also a completely safe way to share attachments with your staff, such as videos, photos and documents.